dongyoungy/MaxScale/Documentation/Routers/DBSeerRoute.md

 You want to log every transaction with its SQL statements and latency for future transaction performance analysis.

-Add a performancelogroute router with the following configuration:
+Add a dbseerroute router with the following configuration:

 ```
 [maxscale]